gau0292-Designer/my-demo-repo/README.md

 # my-demo-repo

 This is my First repository
 <br>
-Author-Gaurav Sharma
+Author-Gaurav Sharma (designer)